Software Architecture Design Pdf

 All architecture is design but NOT all design is architecture.

-What part is the Design, the How is the concrete implementation and the intersection of What and How is Architecture.
+is the concrete implementation and the intersection of What

 Image for differentiating Architecture and Design: